 ICE100 Congregational Formation and Education for a Changing Church.
 Students will demonstrate basic knowledge of the philosophy and history of Christian education, demonstrate ability to analyze, use and describe educational resources in their perspective ministries, and be able to develop pedagogical skills in teaching children, youth and adults in the Christian faith from their various denominations.
-Students will acquire a knowledge of their current denominational curriculum surrounding Sunday school, first communion, confirmation, baptism, adult catechumenate, and ageappropriate Bible study.
+Students will acquire a knowledge of their current denominational curriculum surrounding Sunday school, first communion, confirmation, baptism, adult catechumenate, and age-appropriate Bible study.
 Students will also demonstrate an ability to use media, technology and the arts in the delivery of Christian education.
 The field education placement will be crucial to achieving these goals.
 Dr. Leonard.
-Fall Semester.
+Not offered 2015-16.